MicrosoftDocs/nav-content.en-gb/dynamics-nav-app/design-details-internal-warehouse-flows.md

 1. The shop floor supervisor releases the production order.
 Items with **Forward** flushing method and no routing link code are deducted from the open shop floor bin.
 2. The shop floor supervisor chooses the **Create Warehouse Pick** button on the production order.
 A warehouse pick document is created pick for items with **Manual**, **Pick + Backward**, and **Pick + Forward** flushing methods.
 These items are placed in the To-Production bin.
 3. The warehouse manager assigns the picks to a warehouse worker.
-4. The warehouse worker picks the items from appropriate bins and places them in the To-Production bin or in the bin specified on the warehouse pick, which may be a work centre or machine centre bin).
+4. The warehouse worker picks the items from appropriate bins and places them in the To-Production bin or in the bin specified on the warehouse pick, which may be a work centre or machine centre bin.
 5. The warehouse worker registers the pick.
 The quantity is subtracted from the pick bins and added to the consumption bin.
 The **Qty.
 Picked** field on the component list for all picked items is updated.

     > [!NOTE]